Walking Tour of Byzantine Istanbul – I

 There will be good photo opportunities and a lunch stop (not included in the price) at a restaurant with good local food.

-Private Walking Tour of Byzantine Istanbul Program Summary
+Private Walking Tour of Byzantine Istanbul Tour Program Summary

 (There may be changes in the program)

-- The tour will start in the Sultanahmet area – details to be provided to registrants later.
+- This private tours of istanbul will start in the Sultanahmet area – details to be provided to registrants later.

 - Orientation and short intro about the Byzantine history.